harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-auto-stopping-rules-for-ecs.md

    ![](./static/aws-ecs-tags.png)

 If you have chosen **ECS Service Tags**, select the region, cluster, and the tag associated with the service.
 Once you create a rule using this option, it is applied automatically to the most recently created ECS service to which the tag is added.
-You need not create a new AutoStopping rule.
-You can update the same rule if required.
 1. Select the region where your cluster is hosted from the **Select Region** dropdown list.
 2. Select your cluster from the **Select Cluster** dropdown list.
 3. Select the tag key and the tag value from the dropdown lists.
 If you want to learn how to add tags to your service, go to [Tagging your Amazon ECS Resources](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-using-tags.html).